datastax/release-notes/DSE_6.8_Release_Notes.md

 # Release notes for DataStax Enterprise
 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (*) (if any) are known to be updated since the prior patch version.

-## NOTE: Due to a serious bug which affects DSE 6.8.7 and DSE 6.8.8, we recommend against upgrading to these versions at this time.
-If you have already upgraded to these versions, please EITHER set zerocopy_streaming_enabled=false in the cassandra.yaml and perform a rolling restart AND/OR run “upgradesstables” on all nodes in your cluster before adding new nodes, running repair, or restoring from backups.
-This bug will be addressed in DSE 6.8.9.

 ## Release notes for DSE 6.8.8
 15 December 2020

+:warning: **NOTE**: Due to a serious bug which affects DSE `6.8.7` and DSE `6.8.8`, we recommend against upgrading to these versions at this time.
+If you have already upgraded to these versions, please _EITHER_ set `zerocopy_streaming_enabled=false` in the `cassandra.yaml` and perform a rolling restart AND/OR run `upgradesstables` on all nodes in your cluster before adding new nodes, running repair, or restoring from backups.
+This bug will be addressed in DSE `6.8.9`.

 ## Components versions for DSE 6.8.8